spanishbullet/ELST/README.md

 ## Installation
-**Download** the .zip foler found in the Releases section of this GitHub repository.
+**Download** the .zip folder found in the Releases section of this GitHub repository.

 OR